gigiigig/blog/tlp-step-by-step/dependent-types.md

 **_In computer science and logic, a dependent type is a type that depends on a value._**

-Usually in languages like Java, the type and the value worlds are totally separated, we use the types to give us more information about the values and add more constraints, but this is arbitrary, because we define them upfront.
+Usually in languages like Java, the type and the value worlds are totally separated, we use the types to give us information about the values and add constraints, but this is arbitrary, because we define them upfront.

 With Dependent Types we remove this separation between the two worlds, and we get two powerful features: